770120041/DataMiningWebsite/README.md

 # About
-This project is my thesis of my bachelor's degree for Zhejiang University.<br>
+This project is Zhe Liu's thesis of my bachelor's degree for Zhejiang University.<br>
 Any use without prior notice is not allowed.